What is Citation and Why Should you Cite the Sources When Writing Content

 Smodin offers citations in the most popular citation styles and multiple languages.
 Copy and paste your content into the plagiarism checker tool to receive the copied text content, if any instantly.
 Also, you get suggestions with citations to stay away from plagiarism.

 So, now is the time to stop stressing over citation and accidentally plagiarizing other authors’ work.
-Let Smodin, the free plagiarism tool with auto-citation help you write well and make your work more professional.
+Use Smodin’s free plagiarism tool with auto-citation to help you write well and make your work more professional.
 It is the writing companion that helps take your writing, whether academic or business, to the next level.
 It gives you the tools you need to become a better writer.

 Whether you need a quick check of grammar usage, a thorough plagiarism check, or reliable help citing sources, just check it with Smodin, one of the most user-friendly citation tools online.
 Check your content and auto-cite it for free today.
 If you would like any additional citation features or a citation style added, please do not hesitate to contact us.